JanLauGe/janlauge.github.io/_posts/2018-12-08-nesting-models-in-R-data-frames.md

 ## Species Data

-After browsing the web for a suitable case study species for a while i decided on the Scottish Crossbill (**Loxia scotica**).
+After browsing the web for a suitable case study species for a while I decided on the Scottish Crossbill (**Loxia scotica**).
 This is a small passerine bird that inhabits the Caledonian Forests of Scotland, and is the only terrestrial vertebrate species unique to the United Kingdom.
 Only ~ 20,000 individuals